v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/hosting/iclrstrongname-strongnamekeyinstall-method.md

 #### <a name="parameters"></a>Parametry
  `wszKeyContainer`
- [in] Nazwa kontenera kluczy. `wszKeyContainer` musi być niepustym ciągiem.
+ [in] Nazwa kontenera kluczy. `wszKeyContainer` musi być ciągiem niepustym.

  `pbKeyBlob`
  [in] Binarny pary kluczy.